storedsafe/tokenhandler/README.md

 ```
 $ storedsafe-tokenhandler.py --login
-Apikey is set to "AnAPIKey", do you want to keep it? (<Y>/n):
+API key is set to "AnAPIKey", do you want to keep it? (<Y>/n):
 Site is set to "safe.domain.cc", do you want to keep it? (<Y>/n):
 Username is set to "sven", do you want to keep it? (<Y>/n):
-Enter Password: <secret password entered>
+Enter sven's passphrase: <secret password entered>
-Press Yubikey: <OTP generated>
+Press sven's Yubikey: <OTP generated>
 200 OK
 Login succeeded, please remember to log out when done.
 ```